-David Young is an associate in Ropes & Gray’s antitrust practice group.
-David represents a variety of software, media, technology, transportation, and biotechnology companies in both civil and criminal antitrust litigation and merger investigations.
+David Young is a senior attorney in Ropes & Gray’s antitrust practice group.
+David represents a variety of health care, software, media, technology, transportation, and biotechnology companies in both civil and criminal antitrust litigation and merger investigations.
 His work includes regulatory advocacy before the Federal Trade Commission and Department of Justice, as well as counseling firms on compliance programs, pricing questions, contract structures, the intersection of antitrust and intellectual property, and potential mergers and acquisitions.
 He regularly advises clients on issues related to joint ventures, potential mergers, pricing and distribution practices, and issues related to refusals to deal and group boycotts.